 - The Global Seismographic Network (GSN) consists of over 150 permanently-installed broadband digital seismic stations, most of which have real-time data access.
-GSN is operated in partnership with the U.S. Geological Survey (USGS). - Portable Seismology (PS) includes a pool of over 5,200 portable seismometers that are made available to the earth science research community for a wide range of principal investigator-driven experiments largely funded through the NSF merit review process. - Polar Support Services (PSS) supports the development of specialized seismic equipment for use in harsh environments and provides instrumentation, training, and field support for experiments in the polar regions. - The Transportable Array (TA) is a continental-scale seismic observatory designed to provide a foundation for multi-scale integrated studies of continental lithosphere and deep Earth structure.
-Over 1,700 TA stations operated across the lower 48 states and southern Ontario and Quebec, Canada, between 2004 and 2015; TA is now being deployed to Alaska and western Canada.
+GSN stations provide critical data for a range of global Earth science research, and support key national security needs such as nuclear test-ban treaty verification and natural hazards warning and response.
+GSN is operated in partnership with the U.S. Geological Survey (USGS). - Portable Seismology (PS) includes a pool of over 5,200 portable seismometers that are made available to the Earth science research community for a wide range of principal investigator-driven experiments largely funded through the NSF merit review process to study a wide range of Earth processes. - Polar Support Services (PSS) supports the development of specialized seismic equipment for use in harsh environments and provides instrumentation, training, and field support for experiments in the polar regions. - The Transportable Array (TA) is a continental-scale seismic observatory designed to provide a foundation for multi-scale integrated studies of continental lithosphere and deep Earth structure.
+Over 1,700 TA stations operated across the lower 48 states and southern Ontario and Quebec, Canada, between 2004 and 2015.
+The full 280-station TA network is now deployed in Alaska and western Canada.
+These stations collect data for use in studies of natural hazards including earthquakes, volcanoes, and tsunami; the plate tectonic process that have formed Alaska; Earth's magnetic field; and Earth's changing climate.